Homework (1982 film)

-Homework is a 1982 comedy film directed by James Beshears and starring Joan Collins.
+Homework is a 1982 American comedy film directed by James Beshears and starring Joan Collins.
 The film was marketed with the tagline "Every young man needs a teacher."

 Summary

 Homework tells the story of Tommy (Michael Morgan), a young rock star who is also a virgin.
 As he tries to lose his virginity to local high school girls, a classmate's mother (Joan Collins) decides to make a man of him.